Yuna (Malaysian singer): Early life

 Yuna grew up in Subang Jaya, Selangor and Kangar, Perlis, in Malaysia.

 Education

-Yuna attended SMK USJ 4 Subang Jaya, Selangor and SMK Derma, Kangar, Perlis and SMK USJ 4 Subang Jaya, Selangor.
+Yuna attended SK Seafield, SMK Derma, Kangar, Perlis and SMK USJ 4 Subang Jaya, Selangor.
 After that, Yuna attended Universiti Teknologi MARA in Shah Alam, where she studied legal studies at its Faculty of Law.
 In 2009, she graduated with a Bachelor of Legal Studies (Hons.) degree.